LooksGoodApp/flutter-value-extensions/README.md

 ### Where

-Creates a new Notifier by filtering base Notifier's values not including the first one.
+Creates a new Notifier by filtering base Notifier's values, not including the first one.

 ```dart
 final intNotifier = ValueNotifier(1);